 - Alternative disposal of a problem gas while simultaneously harnessing it as an energy source

 - Environmental benefits by greenhouse gas reduction

 Clarke Energy has comprehensive experience with gas engine technology and has a large reservoir of knowledge with respect to handling tricky gases such as syngas.
 About 30 GE Jenbacher gas engines now run on either coke gas or LD converter gas.
-Underscoring GE’s technical expertise, these units recently reached a combined total of more than 1 million operating hours.
-In addition, by utilising these ‘free’ waste gases compared to using natural gas for power generation, the GE Jenbacher technology-equipped sites have achieved CO2 savings of about 2 million tonnes since commissioning.
+Underscoring Jenbacher’s technical expertise, these units recently reached a combined total of more than 1 million operating hours.
+In addition, by utilising these ‘free’ waste gases compared to using natural gas for power generation, the Jenbacher technology-equipped sites have achieved CO2 savings of about 2 million tonnes since commissioning.
 If you would like to find out more about how Clarke Energy can help you develop your landfill gas project, please contact your local office for more details.